Leon P. Miller: Early law and political careers

 Miller commenced his career in law in 1922 in Williamson, West Virginia, where he remained for two years.
 In 1924, he relocated to Welch, West Virginia.
 Miller became a law partner of former West Virginia House of Delegates member Harry J. Capehart and Recorder of Deeds for the District of Columbia, Arthur G. Froe, and they had a successful law practice together known as Froe, Capehart, and Miller.
 Following the death of Froe in 1932, he and Capehart continued their practice under the name of Capehart and Miller.
 From 1928 to 1936, Miller served as an assistant prosecuting attorney for McDowell County.
 He had been appointed to the position following a recommendation from county prosecuting attorney, Wilson Anderson.
 According to the Charleston Daily Mail in 1932, Miller was believed to be the only African-American assistant prosecuting attorney in the state.
 He resigned from the position effective June 1, 1936, to return to private practice, and he was succeeded by African-American attorney Joseph G. Travis.
 In 1934, Miller campaigned for the Republican nomination for a seat on the McDowell County board of education, and in August of that year, he was elected as the Republican candidate for the board.
 In October 1934, Miller was named chairman of the McDowell County Colored Republican Organization advisory committee.
 He also served as a member of the Welch city council from 1944 to 1948.

 Miller was a contributor to various periodicals to include The Crisis and Opportunity: A Journal of Negro Life.
-In his 1935 article, "The Negro and the 'Closed Shop'", Miller wrote about African-American strikebreakers and the descrimination against African-American workers by organized labor.
+In his 1935 article, "The Negro and the 'Closed Shop'", Miller wrote about African-American strikebreakers and the discrimination against African-American workers by organized labor.
 In his 1936 article, "A Greater N.A.A.C.P.", Miller discussed the need for the NAACP to play an expanded, centralized role in organizing and improving the lives of African-Americans.
 In March 1941, Miller was a guest speaker on the CBS national radio program, Wings Over Jordan, in commemoration of the 50th anniversary of the North Carolina A&T State College.

 By 1938, Miller was the president of the McDowell County branch of the NAACP, in which capacity, he and the county NAACP sought to retain the African-American Civilian Conservation Corps camp in the county's Big Creek district.
 Miller also later served on the West Virginia Bar Association legal ethics committee for West Virginia's 5th congressional district in 1947.
 Miller served as the assistant committee chairperson for arrangements for the 1948 Republican National Convention in Philadelphia.
 In addition, he was an alternate delegate representing the 5th congressional district at the 1952 Republican National Convention in Chicago.